50 Short Games: Reception

 50 Short Games received interest from game publications as an unusual and engaging work of experimental design, whilst acknowledging its uneven execution.
-Writing for Kill Screen, Filipe Salgado found the games to be "playfully experimental" and "dark and funny, alternating between macabre imagery and surreal anti-comedy", whilst acknowledging that the game is "isn't, sadly, a good gateway into his work", noting that the game's liner notes function as an "artist's statement that is honest about (its) failures", noting some games come off as "opaque and undercooked".
-Adam Smith of Rock Paper Shotgun praised 50 Short Games as a "deliriously creative creation (from) one of fringe gaming's strongest and strangest voices" and "a tremendous piece of history."
-Tom Sykes of PC Gamer stated the games were "exactly as brief, scrappy, hilarious and slightly buggy (and) glitchy as I was expecting", recommending players not expect "polished works of genius" with the game.
-Julian Bension of PCGamesN stated "each (game) is bizarre, broken, and wonderful in good measure."
+Writing for Kill Screen, Filipe Salgado found the games to be "playfully experimental" and "dark and funny, alternating between macabre imagery and surreal anti-comedy", whilst acknowledging that the game "isn't, sadly, a good gateway into his work", noting that the game's liner notes function as an "artist's statement that is honest about [its] failures", noting some games come off as "opaque and undercooked".
+Adam Smith of Rock Paper Shotgun praised 50 Short Games as a "deliriously creative creation [from] one of fringe gaming's strongest and strangest voices" and "a tremendous piece of history."
+Tom Sykes of PC Gamer stated the games were "exactly as brief, scrappy, hilarious and slightly buggy [and] glitchy as I was expecting", recommending players not expect "polished works of genius" with the game.
+Julian Bension of PCGamesN stated "each [game] is bizarre, broken, and wonderful in good measure."

 In 2019, 50 Short Games was showcased in the New York gallery Apexart as part of Dire Jank, an exhibition curated by writer and game designer Porpentine Charity Heartscape to showcase games depicting "sublime worlds that blossom in the trash".
 Writing for Art News, Charlie Markbreiter praised the exhibit as a countercultural attempt to differentiate the titles from studio video games, "frequently viewed as a commercial and thus inherently unartistic medium", observing that in contrast the Dire Jank on display are "short and circular narratives of futility."

 In 2019, as part of a five-year retrospective since having developed the game, Gillmurphy claimed that 50 Short Games sold "around 500 copies", which he considered a success in comparison to similar "weird scrappy narrative art games."